How to Light a Home Office

 Integrate Your Own Task & Ambient Lighting

 Chances are you’ll be able to modify your lighting setup inside your cubicle.
-Since you probably don’t have a lot of desk space, look for lights that are more compact, or even clip onto the side of your desk like the Leo Desk Light.
+Since you probably don’t have a lot of desk space, look for lights that are more compact, or even clip onto the side of your desk like the BIRD LED Table Lamp.
 Just remember that you’re sharing spaces with people, so be sure that all your additional lighting won’t disturb your neighbor.

 Add an LED Strip